 This 2-day beginner class in Adobe Illustrator kicks off the course by thoroughly reviewing the illustrator interface and then merging into teaching new skills that can be found behind more complex drawings.
 Students will discover the skills behind using tools, panels, customizing and saving workspaces, setting up and saving document presets, using multiple artboards, and navigating the different elements when creating illustrations.
 The lessons are created to teach you the basics behind Adobe Illustrator and prepare you for more advanced content.

 Butler University offers part-time data analytics and web development courses at Butler University’s Indianapolis campus.
-Throughout the 24-week boot camp, students will also have access to career-planning services like technical interview training, virtual tech panels, and portfolio reviews.
 The bootcamps are offered through the Butler Executive Education in partnership with Trilogy Education Services.

 This course provides an introduction to Quickbooks Basic Edition.
 This program uses live, online, instructor-led workshops so that students can learn from anywhere.
 In 1 day, students will learn how to use Quickbooks for processing payments, setting up inventory, working with lists, sending invoices, and managing bank accounts.
 Students will benefit from collaboration with other students in the online lab environment.